CaptureContext/basic-ios-template/Extensions/README.md

 A package for core dependencies and extensions.

-Stuff implemented here should be generic enough to be needed in any module of the project, adding redundant stuff here may slightly increase compile time.
+Stuff implemented here should be generic enough to be needed in any module of the project, adding redundant stuff may slightly increase compile time.

 - LocalExtensions exports core packages and declares generic UI-independent extensions for the app
 - LocalUIExtensions exports generic UI components and LocalExtensions